Make-A-Protagonist: Generic Video Editing with An Ensemble of Experts: Introduction

 In contrast, people have the strong motivation to personalize their own content and to change the \textit{protagonist}, which may not be accurately described through text.
 This motivation has served as inspiration for the development of personalized models~\cite{ruiz2022dreambooth,molad2023dreamix} and image/video variation techniques~\cite{unclip,gen1}.
 Nevertheless, personalized models necessitate fine-tuning for each specific target using multiple target images and exhibit sensitivity to hyperparameters and training configuration.
 Furthermore, image and video variation models tend to exhibit bias toward the background of the reference images.
 Additionally, both types of generation models are typically limited to generating content based on a single visual reference clue, which proves ineffective when multiple protagonists need to be modified.
-To this end, this paper aims to disentangle the personally edited content (protagonists) from the textually described background, facilitating generic video editing.
+These limitations motivate us to design a framework for generic video editing with text and an arbitrary number of reference images.